danbev/learning-v8/notes/backingstore_issue.md

 Now, this might seem confusing since we checked the type of the pointer and it is `v8::internal::BackingStore`.
 To understand this better the following example [backing-store-original.cc](../src/backing-store-original.cc) can be used to the see what is happening.
+It uses the same unique_ptr/shared_ptr that have been discussed above but in a single main function.

-The class hierarchy for the BackingStore's looks like this, in `include/v8.h` we
+First lets look at the class hierarchy for the BackingStore's looks like this, in `include/v8.h` we have:
-have:
 ```c++
 class V8_EXPORT BackingStore : public v8::internal::BackingStoreBase {
  public: